rydmike/flex_color_scheme/README.md

  }
 ```

-With this example we include a side rail, it expands to a menu on desktop/web when using a larger
+With this example we include a side rail.
+It expands to a menu on desktop/web when using a larger
 canvas, it even does this in phone landscape mode.
 This just a dummy for demo purposes.
 It is here to give a better
 idea and presentation of what a surface branded theme looks like.
 The effect is best viewed and experienced
 on a tablet, or the with a desktop browser via the live web demo, where the surface branded